Cool Runnings: Plot

-In November 1987, Jamaican sprinter Derice Bannock trains to qualify for the 100 metres in the 1988 Summer Olympics.
-He fails to qualify when fellow runner Junior Bevil accidentally stumbles, not only falling over himself, but knocking down Derice, and another competitor named Yul Brenner.
+In November 1987, Jamaican sprinter Derice Bannock trains to qualify for the 100-meter dash in the forthcoming Summer Olympics in Seoul.
+He fails to advance in the trials when fellow runner Junior Bevil accidentally stumbles and falls, knocking down Derice and another competitor, Yul Brenner.

-Derice petitions for a re-heat, but committee leader Barrington Coolidge, though he pities Derice, refuses.
-He invites Derice to try again in four years' time, or to try out for one of the only two other sports Jamaica competes in; boxing and cycling.
-Derice spots a photograph in Coolidge’s office, featuring his late father Ben, standing next to a fellow Olympic gold medal winner.
-Coolidge identifies the man as disgraced American bobsled medallist Irving Blitzer, who was disqualified for cheating in the 1972 Winter Olympics, and now works as a bookie, fortunately not far from where Derice lives.
-Derice realizes he could participate in the 1988 Winter Olympics by forming a bobsled team, recruiting his friend Sanka Coffie, a pushcart derby champion.
+Derice petitions for the race to be rerun, but committee leader Barrington Coolidge denies the request, though he feels pity for Derice.
+He invites him to try again in four years or to try out for one of the only two other sports Jamaica competes in: boxing and cycling.
+Derice spots a photograph in Coolidge's office, which shows his late father, Ben, standing next to a fellow Olympic gold medalist.
+Coolidge identifies the man as Irving "Irv" Blitzer, a former bobsled champion who was disqualified for cheating in the 1972 Winter Olympics in Sapporo and now works as a bookie close to Derice's home.
+Derice realizes he could enter the upcoming Winter Olympics in Calgary by forming a bobsled team, recruiting his friend Sanka Coffie, a pushcart derby champion.

-Derice and Sanka track down Blitzer, who at first refuses to help Derice, until learning he is Ben Bannock’s son.
-He reluctantly agrees to coach the team.
-A recruitment drive fails miserably.
-Blitzer shows a film about bobsledding on a slide projector, but is heckled, and when the lights come on, only Derice and Sanka are still present.
-Fortunately, Junior Bevil and Yul Brenner arrive late to the meeting, making the required four-man team.
-Junior, like Derice, can't wait another four years to enter the Olympics, and Yul Brenner just wants to get off the island.
-The team train with Blitzer, though Coolidge refuses to fund the $20,000 needed to participate in the Olympics, believing the team's inexperience will bring shame to Jamaica.
-Derice's attempts to find another sponsor fail miserably.
-The team are forced to find other ways to earn the money- Sanka tries his hand at busking, with no success.
-Yul Brenner holds arm-wrestling contests, and Derice even sets up a kissing booth- these ventures meet with moderate success, but they still haven't anywhere near enough money.
-In the end, Junior sells his car to finance the trip.
+Derice and Sanka track down Blitzer, who initially refuses to help Derice but reluctantly agrees to coach the team after learning that he is Ben's son.
+A recruitment drive fails when only Derice and Sanka stay until the end of a preliminary meeting, but Junior and Yul arrive late, allowing Blitzer to form a four-man team.
+Junior, like Derice, cannot wait another four years to enter the Olympics, and Yul wants to get off the island.
+The team trains with Blitzer, though Coolidge refuses to provide the $20,000 needed to participate in the Olympics, believing the team's inexperience will bring disgrace to Jamaica.
+Derice tries and fails to find sponsors, and he, Sanka, and Yul have little success with a range of fund-raising ventures.
+Ultimately, Junior sells his car to finance the trip.